 These troubling questions bring to the fore the prospect of war with China.
-In thinking about how the United States might wage a future war, students can look back to the course's strategic theories and to case studies in which naval power loomed large.
-Along with Mahan's teachings, this case study offers an opportunity to revisit Corbett's principles of maritime strategy and Mao's idea of active defense, the prewar net assessments by Athens and Sparta, the Anglo-German rivalry preceding World War I, and Imperial Japan's adventurism.
+In thinking about how the United States might wage a future war, students can look back to the course's strategic theories, to the course themes found at the beginning of this syllabus, and to case studies in which maritime power loomed large.
+Along with Mahan's teachings, this case study offers an opportunity to revisit Corbett's principles of maritime strategy, Mao's concept of active defense, the prewar assessments by Athens and Sparta, the Anglo-German rivalry preceding World War I, and Imperial Japan's adventurism.
 Students should reconsider navies' warfighting missions through the lens of the past.
-Now, as ever, these missions include securing command of the sea or local sea control through naval engagements; denying a superior opponent command of the sea to frustrate its operational aims or gain time; projecting power from the sea or maritime bases onto land using ground or air forces; and, waging economic warfare by preventing enemy shipping from using the sea while assuring friendly use of nautical thoroughfares.
+Now, as ever, these missions include winning command of the sea or local sea control through naval engagements; denying a superior opponent command of the sea to frustrate its operational aims or gain time; projecting power from the sea or maritime bases onto land using ground or air forces; and waging economic warfare by preventing enemy shipping from using the sea while assuring friendly use of nautical thoroughfares.

-The character of future warfare will be shaped by autonomous systems and actions in the cyber domain.
-The readings encourage students of strategy to think about how the development and diffusion of new technologies like networks and cyber weapons may transform traditional missions in twenty-first-century warfare, make them prohibitively expensive, or even supersede them altogether.
+Although traditional missions endure, the character of future warfare will be shaped by uncrewed vehicles, artificial intelligence, and actions in outer space and the cyber domain.
+The readings encourage students of strategy to think about how the development and diffusion of new technologies like networks and cyber weapons may transform the execution of naval missions in twenty-first-century warfare, make them prohibitively expensive, or even supersede them altogether.
 Students should look beyond current doctrine to consider whether cyber is an instrument of national power, a platform, a tactic, a domain, or a type of war.
 And they should mull the strategic implications of assigning it a category.
 One certainty is that China and other potential adversaries will harness new warmaking technologies in their search for strategic advantage.

 Of course, it is vital that decision-makers and strategic planners examine not only how a war might start but also how it might end.
 War termination forms an essential part of this case study's readings.
 In exploring the contours of a contest with China, from its origins to its end, political and military leaders must keep in mind the two overarching concepts of strategy that stand out in Clausewitz's work, namely rationality and interaction.
-Can the courses of action developed by strategic planners deliver the political goals desired at a cost and risk commensurate with the value policy-makers place on those goals?
+Can the courses of action developed by strategic planners deliver the political goals desired at a cost and risk commensurate with the value policy-makers and society place on those goals?
 The answers to questions about rationality rest on how adversaries and other audiences react militarily and politically to one's own courses of action.
-To understand interaction in wartime we must obey the injunction from Sun Tzu to know the enemy and know ourselves.
+To understand interaction in wartime, we must obey Sun Tzu's injunction to know the enemy and know ourselves.
 We must try to anticipate the strategic concepts that opponents may harness to fulfill their policy goals, assess their operational capabilities in relation to our own, and think ahead to how they might work around our future moves.
 We cannot predict the future, but we must prepare for it.